sarkome-official/webpage/public/the_gap.md

 ### Why "Search" is Not "Discovery"

-In the context of ultra-rare diseases like ASPS, our current operating model—facilitating bibliographic search and data retrieval—is **epistemologically insufficient** for the urgent demands of precision oncology.
+In the context of ultra-rare diseases like ASPS, our current operating model, facilitating bibliographic search and data retrieval, is **epistemologically insufficient** for the urgent demands of precision oncology.

 While modern AI tools like Large Language Models (LLMs) excel at processing text, they face critical limitations when applied to scientific discovery:

 1. **Stochastic Hallucination:** LLMs operate on statistical probability, not biological truth.
-Without symbolic constraints, they are prone to scientific hallucination—inventing plausible-sounding interactions (e.g., suggesting a kinase inhibitor for a transcription factor) that are biologically impossible.
+Without symbolic constraints, they are prone to scientific hallucination, inventing plausible-sounding interactions (e.g., suggesting a kinase inhibitor for a transcription factor) that are biologically impossible.
 In biomedicine, a statistical probability of truth is insufficient; verifiable veracity is required.

 2.